Turtle-Sprite/Project-Two/README.md

 # MVP
 * Create two new models that store data about goals and tasks using postgres
-* Insert the calendar API into the tasks and goals pages
+* Insert Unsplash API to give users pictures to insert into project tasks and goals
 * Create full CRUD routes on goals using express
+* Create a reminder system when dates are approaching.
 * Add in bootstrap styling

 # Stretch
+* Create full CRUD routes on tasks using express
 * Add a blogging component and make this into an event/travel planning blog
+* Have a pre-defined travel organizer available
+* Have a pre-defined event organizer available
 * Add in another model for blogging
 * Add a photo uploading API
 * Add commenting abilities
-* Create a better profile experience
+* Create a better profile experience with photo uploading and public information.